Alexmhack/advanced_bootstrap/README.md

 first we set the color of the div to primary-color, in another div we set the container then inside the container we set a single row with two columns, first col will have a text that says something and second column has social icons.

+We can make some slight changes for our footer by changing the color of our footer and padding-top to 0.